 OFFICERS

+Proposed rewrite for point 22:

-22. The officers of the corporation shall be a president, past-president, secretary, treasurer and four (4) other officers, as the Board of Directors may by by-law determine.
+22. The officers of the corporation shall be a president, past-president, secretary, treasurer and six (6) other officers, as the Board of Directors may by by-law determine.
 No two offices may be held by one individual.
 The offices of the president, past-president and treasurer must be held by an active member of the Society.
-All other officers need not necessarily be a member of the Board of Directors or of the Society.
+All other officers need to be a member of the Board of Directors or of the Society

-23. The president shall be elected at an meeting of the members.
-Officers other than the president of the corporation shall be appointed by resolution of the Board of Directors at the first meeting of the Board of Directors following the annual meeting of the members in which the directors are elected.
+23. The president shall be elected at an annual general meeting of the members for a one year terms as president-elect, president, and past-president.
+Officers other than the president of the corporation shall be appointed by resolution of the Board of Directors at the first meeting of the Board of Directors following the annual general meeting of the members in which the directors are elected.

-24. The officers of the corporation shall hold office for 1 year from the date of appointment or election or until their successors are elected or appointed in their stead.
+24. The officers of the corporation shall hold office for terms as dictated by these by-laws, the date of appointment or election or until their successors are elected or appointed in their stead.
 With the exception of the president all officer appointments can be automatically renewed annually by the Board of Directors.
 Officers shall be subject to removal by resolution of the Board of Directors at any time.
 Any officer of the Society can resign at any time by submitting a formal letter of resignation to the members of the Board of Directors and the president.

 DUTIES OF OFFICERS

-25. The president shall be the chief executive officer of the corporation. shall preside at all meetings of the corporation and of the Board of Directors.
-He shall have the general and active management of the affairs of the corporation.
-He shall see that all orders and resolutions of the Board of Directors are carried into effect.
+25. The president shall be the chief executive officer of the corporation.
+He/She shall preside at all meetings of the corporation and of the Board of Directors.
+He/She shall have the general and active management of the affairs of the corporation.
+He/She shall see that all orders and resolutions of the Board of Directors are carried into effect.

 26. The past president shall, in the absence or disability of the president, perform the duties and exercise the powers of the president and shall perform such other duties as shall from time to time be imposed upon him by the Board of Directors.